roderickmackenzie/matlab_robot_buggy/WS5/worksheet.md

-Worksheet 5 - The camera
+Lab 5 - The camera
 ========================

 The camera